AeliusSaionji/GamingPCSetup/CONTENT/DOCS/VIDEOCARD/README.md

 3. Complete the rest of the steps and wait for the process to complete
 4. After the installation is complete right click on your desktop and choose NVIDIA Control Panel
 5. Go to **Adjust image settings with preview**, then select **Use my preference emphasizing: Performance**
+   - ❓ This is questionable- very few settings are actually changed when you do this, other than vsync being globally forced off, which is undesireable.
+This WILL interefere with video playback and it WILL interefere with freesync/gsync.
+A note should be added to re-enable vsync "let application decide", or more realistically, just do not suggest this and instead go over the actually relevant settings to change, and why.
 6. Go to Resolution set the refresh rate to 120hz or higher for your desktop experience if your monitor is capable.
    - A lower value may be fine for desktop use and most games will allow you to override this setting via game launch option. e.g. -freq 144
 7. Go to **Adjust desktop size and position** and choose **Perform Scaling on GPU**, and choose **No Scaling**